 About Stoneback, Inc.

 My name is Travis Stoneback.
-I’m a graduate of The Art Institute of Atlanta and currently have over 20 years of experience as an Art Director and Graphic Designer.
-During that time I have collaborated closely with business owners, editors, writers, marketing teams, and creative directors in a deadline-oriented environment.
+I’m a graduate of The Art Institute of Atlanta and currently have 24 years of experience as an Art Director and Graphic Designer for both print and digital.
+During that time I have collaborated closely with business owners, editors, writers, marketing teams, and creative directors in a deadline-oriented environment—both in-house and as a freelancer.
+I am a results-driven self-starter who is experienced, reliable, and effective, and I have never missed a deadline.

 Got a question about your project or specific service offered?
 Need a free quote?
 Shoot me a message and I’ll get back to you within one business day.